axibase/atsd/rule-engine/functions-date.md

 formatSecondOffset(int interval) string
 ```

-Converts UTC offset in seconds to time zone pattern '±hh:mm'.
+Converts UTC offset in seconds to time zone pattern `±hh:mm`.
 The input seconds are negative for time zones ahead of UTC, such as `Europe/Vienna`.

 Examples: